pypiserver/pypiserver/README.rst

 The following limitations are known:

-- pypiserver doesn't support uploading files.
-One might also consider that a feature. scp provides a nice workaround.
 - pypiserver doesn't implement the XMLRPC interface: pip search will not work.
 - pypiserver doesn't implement the json based '/pypi' interface. pyg_